WGA ends strike, releases details on tentative deal with studios

 The Writers Guild of America released the details of their tentative agreement with Hollywood studios and have unanimously voted to end the nearly 150-day strike.

-Effective a minute after midnight tonight, writers can return to their jobs despite the ongoing ratification process.
-According to an email sent to the union's membership the return to work "does not affect the membership's right to make a final determination on contract approval."
+Effective at 12:01 a.m.
+Wednesday, writers can return to their jobs despite the ongoing ratification process.
+According to an email sent to the union's membership, the return to work "does not affect the membership's right to make a final determination on contract approval."

 Before the 148-day strike, the WGA asked the Alliance of Motion Picture and Television Producers for a 16% raise over three years.